nagyist/couchdb-db-notify/README.md

 Each document in the notify db will have an id named after the database it describes.
 If the database was newly created it will have a `type: "created"`.
 If the database has been removed the related doc will deleted.
-Otherwise, the related doc will be updated with `type: "modified"`.
+Otherwise, the related doc will be updated with `type: "updated"`.
 Created and modified documents will also have a `seq` property which is the last seen sequence id for the related database.